IssyMiddleton/CSC8631-Data-Management-Exploratory-Analysis/Exploratory_Analysis/README.md

 library('ProjectTemplate')
 load.project()

-You'll have access to all of your data, already fully preprocessed, and all of the libraries you want to use.
+You'll have access to all of the project data, already fully pre-processed, and all of the libraries you want to use.

+The munge folder handles pre-processing scripts to extract and combine data columns, converting data types/variables etc. and outputs understandable and usable data.
+The output from the munge file indicates the nature of the analysis.

+The RMarkdown report generate outputs.
+Repeated code is saved in the src folder and use source() to import it into the .Rmd file to avoid it being dominated by lots of code.

+The src folder is just a place to store chunks of code that aren't pre-processing but you don't want in your Markdown folder, project template won't automatically run any files in here unless you call for them e.g. by knitting a Markdown document, for example "src/01-Analysis.R" in a code chunk.